 George A. Hormel established today’s Hormel Foods Corporation as Geo.
-A. Hormel & Co. in Austin, MN.
+A. Hormel & Co. in Austin, Minn.

-Following impressive sales of fresh pork products throughout the late 1800s, the first sales branch opened in Minneapolis, MN.
+Following impressive sales of fresh pork products throughout the late 1800s, the first sales branch opened in Minneapolis, Minn.

 An impressive export business accounted for approximately one-third of company’s sales volume.

 Company initiated a unique distribution system for its products involving “sausage trucks,” which were vans driven by salesmen who sold and delivered products on specific routes rather than relying on product distribution by refrigerated railroad cars.

 Geo.
 A. Hormel & Co. developed the world’s first canned ham.

 At the age of 67, George A. Hormel retired from handling day-to-day operations of the firm, but he continued to serve as chief executive officer.
 His son, Jay C. Hormel, was named acting president.

 First manufacturing facility to produce branded products outside of Austin was established in Los Angeles, Calif.